skienzmatishun/rippreport/content/p/not-a-hard-liquor/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Governor Kay Ivey and her political cronies are hawking branded booze while running state government completely off the rails.
+Records show a widespread scheme involving private cash, rigged medical licenses, and local leaders shielding their corrupt buddies from justice.
+Discover the truth behind that sweet tea sour ale can and read NOT A HARD LIQUOR today.
 ---
 Meemaw AKA Alabama Governor Kay Ivey has a new alcoholic beverage sporting her likeness and name- complete with the Col. Sanders bow tie.
 That would all be fine and well if she was not an octogenarian running a complex organization that is pretty much off the rails.
 From private dollars to lawyers to defend the indefensible, to a Medical Cannabis License scandal designed to derail the entire program, and with a Legislature that is content with a special master drawing our congressional lines, to quote Mr. Ripp: "This place is nuts".